Using Organizations in Craft Console

 Craft Console: View Cart

-Back on Craft Console, you will be asked to choose which cart you want to add items to and check out with.
+Back on Craft Console, you will be asked to choose which cart you want to use.

 When using your personal cart, you will be able to check out immediately.